cyberwahid01/4.2-Deploying-Active-Directory/README.md

 <img src="https://i.imgur.com/PjC1E6f.png" alt="8"/>
 </p>
 <p>
 9. In this slide we can now see, within our domain drop-down menu, two new folders corresponding to our Organisational Units.
-These folder will be where we place Users based on their categorization within our Organization.
-The next step will be to create a User whom we will then go on to categorise and assign as an Admin.
+These folders will be where we place Users based on their categorization within our Organization.
+The next step will be to create a User, whom we will then categorize and assign as an Admin.
 </p>
 <br />